raspberrypilearning/321-make-mentor-guide/en/step_9.md

 ### Develop independence

 Don't be too quick to rescue creators when there's a problem &mdash; show them how to solve problems and debug.
-Encourage the 'rubber duck' technique: explain the problem to a toy or other object and you might just spot the problem.
+Encourage the 'rubber duck' technique: creators explain the problem to a toy or other object and it can help them to spot the problem.

 ### Embrace bugs

 Embrace bugs and mistakes as a normal part of the process.
-Explain that you learn more when something goes wrong and you have to fix it.
-You might also have a 'happy accident' where you like an unintentional result.
+Explain to creators that they can learn more when something goes wrong and they have to fix it.
+Creators might also have a 'happy accident' where they like an unintentional result.

 ### Showcase projects